 Viability means “being alive,” which refers to the ability of stem cells to stay potent and vital throughout the processing, storage, and administration states.
-The rate of success for stem cells is measured by the number of living and viable stem cells counted after laboratory processing and expansion.
-In addition, viability involves the retrieval time of the cells after thawing is complete.
-The potency refers to the stem cells’ power, which indicates their strength after isolation and processing.
-Because stem cells are often frozen for storage, the potency is often affected.
+The rate of success for stem cells is measured by the number of living and viable stem cells The potency refers to the stem cells’ power, which indicates their strength after isolation and processing.

 In a recent study, researchers explored the use of stem cells during knee joint distraction surgery.
 They found remarkable spontaneous cartilage repair when stem cells were evaluated.
 Multipotential mesenchymal stromal cells and hyaluronic acid, both in the synovial fluid, can result in rapid healing.
-In another study involving 30 patients with osteochondral lesions, stem cells were placed at the lesion site arthroscopically (surgical scope procedure).
-Researchers found that this treatment was beneficial and reliable for treatment at the 3-year follow-up.
+Stem cell therapy has been shown to help in many conditions.

 Baboolal TG, Mastbergen SC, Jones E, Calder SJ, Lafeber FP, McGonagle D. Synovial fluid hyaluronan mediates MSC attachment to cartilage, a potential novel mechanism contributing to cartilage repair in osteoarthritis using knee joint distraction.
 Ann Rheum Dis.
 2015 May 6. pii: annrheumdis-2014-206847. doi: 10.1136/annrheumdis-2014-206847.